 “We hope that Canada, being a superpower in the area of resources, will be able to send gas to Poland, and to the region, in order to support the diversification of energy sources,” said Dzielski, when asked if his government had engaged with Canada on finding new gas supplies due to the geopolitical situation in Europe [7].

-Unfortunately, Canada has not yet committed to providing Poland and its European allies with our responsible and reliable LNG supply.
+Unfortunately, Canada has not yet committed to providing Poland and its European allies with our reliable LNG supply.

 Despite Japan’s multiple LNG supply deals with Australia, Oman, the U.S., and others, the country is still full speed ahead in looking for alternative sources of supply for energy and food [6].

-Japanese Prime Minister Kishida Fumio met with Canadian government officials including Prime Minister Justin Trudeau in early 2023, where he made it clear that his nation wants Canadian-made LNG.
+Former Japanese Prime Minister Fumio Kishida met with Canadian government officials including Prime Minister Justin Trudeau in early 2023, where he made it clear that his nation wants Canadian-made LNG.

-“The world is having an energy crisis,” Kishido said.
+“The world is having an energy crisis,” Kishida said.
 “We also want to have a closer relationship with Canada in the area of energy.”

-With no commitments from Canada to boost LNG supplies to Japan, Kishido has been left to ask other countries abroad for new natural gas supplies.
+With no commitments from Canada to boost LNG supplies to Japan, Kishido since asked other countries abroad for new natural gas supplies.

 Early in 2023, Japanese and South Korean officials participated in a webinar where they shared their eagerness to receive the first imports of Canadian natural gas from the LNG Canada facility in Kitimat [8].